Court-Pencil/Trailblazers/README.md

 * Confirmation message or redirect on successful submission.

 ### Footer
-* Includes contact information, social media links, and copyright.
+* Includes social media links and text saying 'Trailblazers made by court' with an apple emoji.

 * Designed to be accessible and mobile-friendly.

-* Repeats essential navigation links for ease of use.

 ## Technologies Used
 ### Languages